Work samples

 Book 2: Sticks, Stones, and Smartphones (2025)

-Danny's newest children’s book is based upon key outcomes of his play-based conversations with students, teachers, parents, and caregivers at Judy Centers in SY 2024–25.
+My newest children’s book is based upon key outcomes of my play-based conversations with students, teachers, parents, and caregivers at Judy Centers in SY 2024–25.
 Danny Joe narrrates a story about a little bird who wants to play with sticks.
 Her grown-up birds have different thoughts, ideas, and feelings about how to keep her safe.
 With a focus on good communication, critical thinking, and personal responsibility, the bird family works together to find a solution.
 “Birds of a feather, practice makes better!”

 • DJTH episode, featuring I Like You More Than My Phone book